 Exams: There will be two 100-minute exams.
 Make-up exam will be allowed only under exceptional and justifiable circumstances, and you should be prepared to substantiate your case with some documentation.
-The exams will be given on October 17 and November 14.
-The final exam will cover the entire course and will be given on Thursday, December 12, from 6:15 PM to 8:15 PM.
+The exams will be given on October 19 and November 16.

+The final exam will cover the entire course and will be given on Tuesday, December 12, from 6:15 PM to 8:15 PM.

 Attendance: Regular and punctual attendance is expected of each student.
 Please come to class on time.
 To be on time for every lecture is not a goal but also a responsibility.
 I am here to help to do well in this course.
 But if you don't come to class, I cannot help you.
 I understand taking this course and juggling life may be tough.
 To help you manage your time, I have provided you with the course calendar for this quarter.
 However, if unforeseen circumstance arises and you miss material, please contact me and let me know so that we can figure out a plan for you to get back on track with the calendar for this course.
 If you stop participating with this course and don't inform me, I may drop you.
 You also have the option to drop this course yourself, if you choose to stop participating.
-October 6 is the last day to drop without a W, and November 15 is the last day to drop with a W.
+October 6 is the last day to drop without a W, and November 17 is the last day to drop with a W.

 Evaluation: Grade will be determined on the basis of total points earned.
+The following

-The following scale will be used.
+cale will be used.
 Homework 30 A 426-450

-d.
-Homework 30 A 426-450

 Labs 30 A- 400-425

-Quiz 40 B+ 374-399
+Quiz 40 B + 374-399

 Exams 200 B 348-373

 Final 150 B- 322-347

-C+ 297-321
+C + 297-321

 C 272-296

 D 247-271

 F 000-246